Nachour-Ilham/Authorship-Identification/README.md

 - Random Forest Accuracy: 66.5%

 The model with the highest accuracy was chosen as the best model for author prediction.

+In conclusion, This project showcases the effectiveness of **PySpark** in handling big data processing and machine learning tasks, enabling efficient and scalable analysis of textual data.
+The integration of PySpark has allowed us to harness the computational power of distributed computing and achieve accurate authorship attribution.
+Happy analyzing! ✨